Amelia5p/YogaWithBilly/README.md

 * The hero image was not going the full width of the page, the fix was to add 100% width in my CSS.
 * The hero image was not showing up when I deployed for the first time, I fixed the file path to solve this issue.
 * When the text was changed on the homepage under the title Yin Yoga, the text underneath Vinyasa yoga spilled out, I fixed this issue by setting media queries with width values.
-* There was an error in my HTML, I had an anchor tag nested within my button element, I realised this was an issue and fixed it by removing the button element.
+* There was an error in my HTML, I created a link to the 'book a class' page using an anchor tag nested within my button element, I realised this was an issue after validation and fixed it by removing the button element.
 * The footer on the about me page was twice the height it should be, fixed this by setting the background image at 100vh which pushed the footer down.
 * The hamburger drop down menu when opened was covering some content, I fixed this by adding some padding.